tobirohrer/building-energy-storage-simulation/README.md

 The length of the observation depends on the length of the forecast ($n$) used.
 By default, the simulation uses a forecast length of 4.
-This means 4 time steps of an electric load forecast, 4 time steps of a solar generation forecast and 4 time steps of the electric price profile are included in the observation.
+This means 4 time steps of an electric load forecast, 4 time steps of a solar generation forecast, and 4 time steps of the electric price profiles are included in the observation.
 In addition to that, the information about the current state of charge of the battery is contained in the observation.

 The length of the forecast can be defined by setting the parameter `num_forecasting_steps` of the `Environment()`.